juehang/cheap-deep-research/README.md

 - **List files**: "Show me what files are in the saved_pages directory"
 - **Read file**: "Read the content of saved_pages/quantum.md"
 - **Create content**: "Create a summary of the quantum computing research I've saved"
+- **List LaTeX templates**: "What LaTeX templates are available?"
+- **Create LaTeX document**: "Create a LaTeX article with introduction.tex and methods.tex as sections"

+### LaTeX Template System

+The research assistant includes a LaTeX template system that can combine section files into complete documents:

+1. **Available Templates**:
+   - `article`: Standard article format with academic styling
+   - `beamer`: Presentation slides with the Madrid theme

+2. **Creating LaTeX Documents**:
+   - Write individual section files using the writing agent
+   - Each section file should include its own `\section{}` commands
+   - Use the `create_latex_document` tool to combine sections into a complete document
+   - Generated documents are saved to the `latex_docs` directory

+3. **Template Customization**:
+   - Templates are stored in your user config directory
+   - You can edit these templates to customize the styling or structure
+   - Templates use Jinja2 syntax for variable substitution and loops

 ## License